softsign/ff_bot/README.md

-Shoutout to /u/rbart65 on reddit and rbarton65 on github for creating the original version of the chatbot and the ESPN FF API
+Shoutout to /u/rbart65 on reddit and rbarton65 on github for creating the original version of the chatbot and the ESPN FF API Further shoutouts to dtcarls for building the GroupMe bot, and to uberfastman for building fantasy-football-metrics, which helped lay the groundwork for this

+This is a major work in progress, but it works.
+I'm a Python newbie, so very open to suggestions on improving things.

+I have not tested the Docker stuff, and have not tested Slack, though it should work as-is.
+For now, I only know that this works in a Python 3 virtualenv.
+To make it work, set up your virtualenv, set the critical environment variables ('BOT_ID', 'LEAGUE_ID', 'YEAR') and execute 'python ff_boy.py'.

+To get the callback bot working, make sure you have gunicorn installed (pip install gunicorn) and execute 'gunicorn -w 4 callbackbot:app -b <server>:<port>
+'

 [![Build Status](https://travis-ci.org/dtcarls/ff_bot.svg?branch=master)](https://travis-ci.org/dtcarls/ff_bot)
 [![Come join the chat](https://badges.gitter.im/dtcarls/Lobby.svg)](https://gitter.im/dtcarls/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)